Optional Practical Training (OPT)

 Students will lose access to their SEVP portal shortly after their EAD end date.
 We encourage students to take screenshots and keep records of their employment history and SEVP reporting for their own record keeping.

-See Change Degree Level: Bachelors to Masters if students plan to pursue another program of study at SF State.
+See Change Degree Level: Bachelors to Masters if students plan to pursue another program of study at SFSU.

 If students wish to pursue study at a different U.S. institution, follow the I-20 Transfer Procedures instruction and request their SEVIS record/I-20 to be transferred to their new school.